Alex-G-R/CppRoute/README.md

 ## Documentation

 For detailed documentation on the classes and methods available in cppRoute, please visit the [full documentation](https://cpproute.ct8.pl).
+Or you can also find the documentation in the docs folder.